herndon/CSCefficiency/README.md

 </pre>

 2. Run [create_ntuple_local_Run3_2025_Data_test.py](CSCEfficiency/create_ntuple_local_Run3_2025_Data_test.py).
 This will test program on the local computer.
 You will still need to run voms-proxy-init to gain access to cms data.
 CRAB is recommended for running larger numbers of events.

+Steps necessary to setup access to the cms data are explained at: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid

 <pre>
 voms-proxy-init -voms cms -valid 192:00 cmsRun create_ntuple_local.py
 </pre>

-Steps necessary to setup access to the cms data are explained at: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid

-Things that may need to be chanched to run more recent data are.
-The input file name.
+Things that may need to be chanched to run more recent data are:   The input file name.
+The release being used.
 The global tag to load the correct configurations and callibrations for the data and release you are using.

 or